Skip to content ↓

 Having knowledgeable and effective practitioners working in an education environment is vital if children and young people are to develop their learning and achieve their potential.

-Whilst studying this foundation degree you will explore some of the factors that can influence learners’ progress, exploring specific influences on the learner as well as how the environment and curriculum support their development.
-As a result, you will have the knowledge and skills needed to make a significant difference to learners’ outcomes.
+Whilst studying this foundation degree, students explored some of the factors that could influence learners’ progress, exploring specific influences on the learner as well as how the environment and curriculum support their development.
+As a result, they were provided with the knowledge and skills needed to make a significant difference to learners’ outcomes.

-You will study with like-minded people across a range of other related professional roles based in your own community.
-As work-based practice is a key part of this course you have the potential to earn while you learn.
+Learners studied with like-minded people across a range of other related professional roles based in their own community.
+There was the opportunity to progress to a BA or BSc top-up degree on completion.
+As work-based practice was a key part of this course, learners had the potential to earn while they learnt.

 Course delivery

-This foundation degree (FdA) is accredited by the University of Worcester.
-It is delivered using a blended learning approach, which combines face-to-face learning, live online learning, tutorials, work-based learning and independent study.
-Students will require a basic level of ICT competence and access to a computer with a secure Internet connection.
+This foundation degree (FdA) was accredited by the University of Worcester.
+It was delivered using a blended learning approach, which combined face-to-face learning, live online learning, tutorials, work-based learning and independent study.
+Students required a basic level of ICT competence and access to a computer with a secure Internet connection.

-There will be a weekly learning session (one day per week, 1.00 p.m. - 7.30 p.m.).
-This will be delivered either face-to-face in a local venue or live online, enabling you to balance study, work and home demands.
-This day will remain the same for the duration of the foundation degree.
+Sessions were delivered via a weekly learning session (one day per week, 1.00 p.m. - 7.30 p.m.).
+This was delivered either face-to-face in a local venue or live online, enabling learners to balance study, work and home demands.

-Students on each course will also meet and work together at a twice yearly student conference that will run Friday evening and Saturday daytime in one central location.
-Specialist modules specific to individual degrees will be delivered online and during these student conferences.
-These conferences usually take place in November and February.
+Students on each course also met and worked together at a twice-yearly student conference that ran Friday evening and Saturday daytime in one central location.
+Specialist modules specific to individual degrees were delivered online and during these student conferences.
+These conferences took place in November and February.

 What will I study?